Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/09/obey-command-prompt.md

 categories:
     - Programming
 tags:
-    - 'command prompt'
+    - 'Command Prompt'
-    - productivity
+    - Productivity
 ---

 I don’t know how this is possible, but you can be programming computers since all they were was a command prompt… and some young whipper-snapper can still surprise you with an awesome productivity trick.